 4. Property manager

 Hiring a property manager to manage a rental property is a great option to consider because it’s one of only a few that allows you to streamline this process.
-By streamline, we mean the ability to pass off rent collection duties to an experienced professional who manages properties for a living.
+By streamlined, we mean the ability to pass off rent collection duties to an experienced professional who manages properties for a living.

 Plus, you have flexibility in how you choose to use a property manager.